john-cd/rust_howto/src/tools/package_layout.md

 ├── src/
 │   ├── lib.rs                      # The default library file is src/lib.rs.
 │   ├── main.rs                     # The default executable file is src/main.rs.
-│   └── bin/                        # Other executables can be placed in src/bin/, even in library projects.
+│   └── bin/                        # Other executables can be placed in src/bin/,
-│       ├── named-executable.rs
+│       ├── named-executable.rs     # even in library projects.
 │       ├── another-executable.rs
 │       └── multi-file-executable/
 │           ├── main.rs